Inuit: Raiding

-Virtually all Inuit cultures have oral traditions of raids by other Indigenous peoples, including fellow Inuit, and of taking vengeance on them in return, such as the Bloody Falls massacre.
+Virtually all Inuit cultures have oral traditions of raids by other Indigenous peoples, including fellow Inuit, and of taking vengeance on them in return.
 Western observers often regarded these tales as generally not entirely accurate historical accounts, but more as self-serving myths.
 However, evidence shows that Inuit cultures had quite accurate methods of teaching historical accounts to each new generation.
-In northern Canada, historically there were ethnic feuds between the Dene and Inuit, as witnessed by Samuel Hearne in 1771.
-In 1996, Dene and Inuit representatives participated in a healing ceremony to reconcile the centuries-old grievances.
+Ethnic feuds historically occurred between the Dene First Nations and Inuit, as witnessed by Samuel Hearne in the 1771 Bloody Falls massacre.
+In 1996, Dene and Inuit representatives participated in a healing ceremony at the massacre site to reconcile centuries-old grievances.

+In western Alaska and the Bering Strait region, intertribal warfare and cross-strait raiding expeditions formed part of the pre-contact history of the region.
+Raids were commonly conducted in large skin-covered boats.
+Nelson described regional alliances, including one between the inhabitants of the Diomede Islands and the Siberian coast people against groups from King Island and the American mainland.
+Coastal communities also established fortified settlements on elevated ground and maintained lookout stations to guard against attacks.

 The historic accounts of violence against outsiders make it clear that there was a history of hostile contact within Inuit cultures and with other cultures.
 It also makes it clear that Inuit nations existed through history, as well as confederations of such nations.
 The known confederations were usually formed to defend against a more prosperous, and thus stronger, nation.
 Alternately, people who lived in less productive geographical areas tended to be less warlike, as they had to spend more time producing food.

 Justice within Inuit culture was moderated by the form of governance that gave significant power to the elders.
 As in most cultures around the world, justice could be harsh and often included capital punishment for serious crimes against the community or the individual.
 During raids against other peoples, Inuit, like their non-Inuit neighbors, tended to be merciless.